 Credit Card Debt Protection Doesn't Pay

-Credit card debt protection may not be the best choice.
 Many credit card companies offer debt protection, which ideally would help deflect payments when a tough financial situation comes along.
 But be wary of entering into one of these programs, as they may not have the payoff that one would hope.

 Bank of America charges 95 cents per every $100 spent on a credit card in its debt protection program, which is supposed to go to help if you lose your job, or another bad situation occurs, according to The Associated Press.
 In some cases, a maximum of 18 payments can be waived.